Odvin/rabbitmq-template/README.md

     ```
     node ./simple-queue/consumer.js
     ```
-    It is possible to run the producer several times to send the massage again.
+    It is possible to run the producer several times to send the message again.
 2. Work queue (Distributing tasks among workers):
     ```
                                  | -> Consumer01